What is persistent storage?

 Persistent storage is any data storage device that retains data after power to that device is shut off.
 It is also sometimes referred to as non-volatile storage.

 Persistent storage and containerization

-In recent years, containerization has become a popular way to bundle applications with their operating systems into discreet, transportable modules that be created and destroyed as often as needed.
-But containers initially didn't support persistent storage which meant that the data created with a containerized app would disappear when the app finished its work and the container was destroyed.
+In recent years, containerization has become a popular way to bundle applications with their operating systems into discrete, transportable modules that can be created and destroyed as often as needed.
+But containers initially didn't support persistent storage, which meant that the data created with a containerized app disappeared when the app finished its work.
+The container was then destroyed.

 Recently, however, a number of software and storage vendors have developed methods to retain the data created by container applications and maintain it in familiar storage volumes.
-Storage volumes are usually associated with stateful applications such as databases that remain available even if the application is shut down or finishes its processing.
+Storage volumes are usually associated with stateful applications, such as databases, that remain available even if the application is shut down or finishes its processing.
 These advances in storage for containers solve the problem of retaining the more ephemeral storage volumes that live and die with the stateless apps that are run from containers.

-Persistent solid-state storage
+Persistence and solid-state storage

-However, certain types such as non-volatile RAM and flash-based RAM are persistent; typically they rely on battery power when the main source of electricity is cut off.
-A degree of persistence can also be achieved by using super capacitors that store an electrical charge rather than a battery backup.
-Because RAM holds active work which may not yet have been saved to a disk drive or solid-state drive, RAM persistence may prevent data loss in the event of a crash or reboot.
+However, certain types, such as non-volatile RAM and flash-based RAM, are persistent.
+Typically, they rely on battery power when the main source of electricity is cut off.
+Administrators can also achieve a degree of persistence by using supercapacitors that store an electrical charge rather than a battery backup.
+RAM holds active work that IT may not yet have saved to a disk drive or SSD, so persistence may prevent data loss in the event of a crash or reboot.